Dsaquel/solid-realtime/docs/configuration-prisma.md

 # Solid Realtime for Prisma

-First, it is important to note that Solid-Realtime for Prisma only works with Solid Start projects.
+First, it is important to note that Solid-Realtime for Prisma is designed to work with Solid Start projects.
 So far, we can only guarantee results on Postgres and SQLite databases.
-However, you're free to try it on other types of databases and let us know about the outcome.
+However, you're free to try it on other databases and let us know about the outcome.

 There are two different ways to integrate Solid Realtime with Prisma: